OpenLiberty/ci.docker/README.md

 ## Container Images

 1. **Supported Images**
     *  Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
-They can be found on [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty) or [IBM Cloud](https://cloud.ibm.com/docs/services/Registry?topic=RegistryImages-ibmliberty).
+They are available from [IBM Container Registry](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty).
-    *  Another set, using Ubuntu as the Operating System, can be found [here](https://hub.docker.com/_/open-liberty).
+    *  Another set, using Ubuntu as the Operating System, can be found on [Docker Hub](https://hub.docker.com/_/open-liberty).
 These are re-built automatically anytime something changes in the layers below.

 1. **Beta Images**
     * The latest Open Liberty beta runtime can be found on [Docker Hub](https://hub.docker.com/_/open-liberty).
 It's available via the `beta` and `beta-java11` tags.

 1. **Daily Images**
-    *  Available [here](https://hub.docker.com/r/openliberty/daily), these are daily images from the daily Open Liberty binaries.
+    *  Images with the daily Open Liberty binaries are available [here](https://hub.docker.com/r/openliberty/daily).
 The scripts used for this image can be found [here](https://github.com/OpenLiberty/ci.docker.daily).

 _**Important Notice:**_ The `kernel` **tag is now deprecated** and it will not be updated (starting with 20.0.0.11).
 The new tag, that provides kernel binary, is named `kernel-slim`.

 ## Building an Application Image

-According to Docker's best practices you should create a new image (`FROM icr.io/appcafe/open-liberty:`) which adds a single application and the corresponding configuration.
-You should avoid configuring the image manually, after it started (unless it is for debugging purposes), because such changes won't be present if you spawn a new container from the image.
+According to best practices for container images, you should create a new image (`FROM icr.io/appcafe/open-liberty:`) which adds a single application and the corresponding configuration.
+You should avoid configuring the container manually once it started, unless it is for debugging purposes, because such changes won't persist if you spawn a new container from the image.

-Even if you `docker save` the manually configured container, the steps to reproduce the image from `open-liberty` will be lost and you will hinder your ability to update that image.

-The key point to take-away from the sections below is that your application Dockerfile should always follow a pattern similar to:
+Your application image template should follow a pattern similar to:

 ```dockerfile
 FROM icr.io/appcafe/open-liberty:kernel-slim-java8-openj9-ubi